-McDonald’s – Canada
+McDonald’s Marketing to Children – Canada

 The marketing tactics that McDonald’s uses to lure in children are pretty simple.
 They use the promise of a toy with every Happy Meal to appeal to children.
-The parents involved in the lawsuit claim that this in turn pressures the parents to bring their children to McDonald’s.
+The parents that were involved in the lawsuit claim that this in turn pressures the parents to bring their children to McDonald’s.
 This direct type of marketing to children under the age of 13 does appear to be in violation of Canada’s law.

 While the outcome of the case is not yet known, the class action suit that was brought against McDonald’s was approved to proceed by a Canadian court, so it definitely has legal ground to stand on.

-YouTube – Brazil
+YouTube Marketing to Children – Brazil